 As an International Baccalaureate World School, McAuliffe offers students a rigorous, well-rounded liberal arts education that emphasizes character education and international-mindedness.
-All McAuliffe students take full year courses in mathematics, language arts, social studies, science, engineering/design/technology, world languages (Spanish, French or Mandarin), the arts (visual arts, drama, band, orchestra, choir, journalism, stagecraft, or broadcast journalism) and physical health education.
+All McAuliffe students take full year courses in mathematics, language arts, social studies, science, engineering/design/technology, world languages (Spanish, French or Mandarin), the arts (visual arts, drama, band, orchestra, choir, journalism) and physical health education.
 In addition to our robust course offerings, students have the opportunity to participate on athletic teams, enrichment programming, service projects, field trips, and student leadership groups.

 The learning environment at McAuliffe International School reinforces the IB mission by providing: